mooinglemur/zsmkit/README.md

 ### API calls for main part of the program (ZCM)

 ZCM files are PCM data files with an 8-byte header indicating their bit depth, number of channels, and length.
-In order for ZSMKit to play them, they must be loaded into memory first, and their location in memory given to ZSMKit via the `zcm_setmem` routine.
+In order for ZSMKit to play them, they must be loaded into memory first, and their location in memory given to ZSMKit via the `zcm_setbank` and `zcm_setmem` routines.
 ZSMKit can track up to 32 ZCMs in memory, slots 0-31, though it's likely you'd exhaust high RAM before having that many loaded at once.

 #### `zcm_setbank`
 ```